Discours sur les passions de l'amour: Trade fairs

-An examination of Henriette de Coligny de la Suze Recueil des pièces galantes en prose et en vers, which contains "Maximes d'amour ou questions en proses décidées en verses", shows that the Discours sur les passions de l'amour appears to be a response to these questions, or at least to very similar ones.
-The Discours also bears a strong resemblance to a section of the collection entitled "L'amour raisonnable".
+An examination of Recueil des pièces galantes en prose et en vers, which contains "Maximes d'amour ou questions en proses décidées en verses, shows that the Discours sur les passions de l'amour appears to be a response to these questions, or at least to very similar ones.
+The Discours also bears a strong resemblance to a section of the collection entitled "L'amour raisonnable.
 Around ten editions of the Recueil were published between 1663 and 1680, as jeu d'esprit was very much in vogue in the salons around 1660, and if, as Gustave Lanson asserts, the author of the Discours was a salon-going socialite, it is not surprising to find similarities between the Recueil des pièces galantes and the Discours, both in terms of content and form.
 The author may even have frequented Mme de Sablé's salon, where he met Pascal.